Efficient Distributed MLLM Training with Cornstarch

+Multimodal large language models (MLLMs) aim to extend LLMs' reasoning capabilities to perform complex tasks across various data modalities, such as images and audio~\cite{qwen2vl-arxiv24,videollava-arxiv24,vila-cvpr24,internvl-cvpr24,vlm-acl21,whisper-icml23,qwen2audio-arxiv24,llama3-arxiv24,ll3da-cvpr24,languagebind-iclr24,mm-llms-acl24,cambrian-corr24,llava-neurips23,llavanext-cvpr24,phi4-arxiv24}.
 While MLLMs can be trained from scratch like traditional LLMs, they are more commonly constructed by integrating \textit{pretrained} modality-specific encoders with language models~\cite{llavanext-cvpr24,deepfusion-survey24}.
-Each modality's input is first processed by its corresponding encoder, then projected into a shared text embedding space through learnable projection layers, and finally processed by the LLM.
-Unlike traditional LLM training, where all parameters are typically updated, MLLM training exhibits greater variability: aside from the learnable projection layers, the modality encoders and the LLM may be frozen or fine-tuned depending on the specific training strategy.
+Each modality's input is first processed by its corresponding encoder, then projected into a shared text embedding space through learnable projection layers, and finally processed by the LLM with text tokens.

 The larger size of MLLMs and the need for more data processing power make distributed MLLM training essential.
-However, heterogeneity in model and data, and differences between MLLM and LLM training processes make balanced MLLM workload distribution more challenging.
-Indeed, several recent works have attempted to address various aspects of the model and data heterogeneity problem~\cite{distmm-nsdi24,disttrain-sigcomm25,optimus-atc25,graphpipe-asplos25}.

-We observe that beyond the first-order disparities in model and data heterogeneity, there are two additional MLLM-specific distributed training challenges that have significant performance implications (\S\ref{sec:motivation-and-opportunities}).
+However, heterogeneity in model and data makes balanced MLLM workload distribution more challenging and tackled by recent works~\cite{distmm-nsdi24,disttrain-sigcomm25,optimus-atc25,graphpipe-asplos25}.
+We observe that beyond the first-order disparities in model and data heterogeneity, there are two additional MLLM-specific distributed training challenges that have significant performance implications.
 First, MLLM training with \emph{frozen} versus \emph{trainable} models results in different computational costs across modules.
 Model partitioning strategies that do not account for the frozen status of components can lead to suboptimal performance.
 Second, cross-modality interactions introduce non-causal attention patterns to enable more precise computation of their relationships~\cite{flexattention-mlsys25,flashmask-iclr25}.
-While distributing causal attention patterns in LLMs has been extensively studied~\cite{wlbllm-osdi25,ringattention-iclr24,ringattn-github24}, \emph{efficient distribution of non-causal attention patterns} remains an open challenge.
+While distributing causal attention patterns in LLMs has been extensively studied~\cite{contextparallel-mlsys25,wlbllm-osdi25,ringattention-iclr24}, \emph{efficient distribution of non-causal attention patterns} remains an open challenge.